Saffron Brand Consultants

 Saffron Brand Consultants is an independent global brand consultancy.
 It was founded in 2001 by Jacob Benbunan and Wally Olins.

-The company has offices in London, Madrid, Vienna, Istanbul and Mumbai, with strategic partners in New York and São Paulo.
-They claim to have clients all over the world, from San Francisco to London, from Moscow to Hong Kong.

-Work
+Overview

 Saffron has advised businesses and institutions all over the world on brand and strategy.
 Their clients come from a wide variety of sectors, from energy to telecommunications, retail to museums, Silicon Valley giants to European start-ups.

+The company has offices in London, Madrid, Vienna, and Istanbul with strategic partners in New York and São Paulo.
+Saffron has clients all over the world, from San Francisco to London, from Moscow to Hong Kong.

+Clients

 Some notable clients include YouTube, Siemens, Engie, Goldman Sachs, Santander, T-Mobile, Vueling, BBVA, Bankinter, Sodexo, Flying Tiger Copenhagen, Pacha, A1 Telekom Austria, C&A, Fujitsu, Volotea, V Festival, Doha Film Institute, King's College London, The Institute of Cancer Research, Madrid Open and Turkcell, Vueling, Coca Cola, C&A, Fujitsu, Raiffeisen Bank International, LVMH, Iberia, Lloyd's of London, Swiss Re.

 Saffron has worked for a number of cities and countries on place brand strategy and identities including Vienna, the world’s most liveable city, and London, Northern Ireland, Turkey, Trinidad & Tobago and Poland.
 The company also works to define Employee Value Proposition for clients, notably Sodexo, one of the world’s largest employers.

-Recent clients of Saffron include London’s Victoria & Albert Museum, Despegar – Latin America’s largest online travel agency, HK Express airline, Collinear, Gulf Air, Repsol and Bittensor.
+Recent clients of Saffron include London’s Victoria and Albert Museum, Despegar – Latin America’s largest online travel agency, HK Express airline, Collinear, Gulf Air, Repsol and Bittensor.